mawentowski/docsgeek-blog/src/content/blog/essential-api-tech-writer-skills.md

 #### Learn about authentication and authorization

 Knowing how authentication and authorization mechanisms work, such as OAuth, API keys, and tokens, is crucial for writing the Getting Started sections to guide developers through retrieving an API key, using the API key to authenticate requests, and making their first API call.

+**Tip:** 💡 Follow a API quickstart guide, like the [GitHub API Quickstart](https://docs.github.com/en/rest?apiVersion=2022-11-28), which focuses on authenticating using the GitHub CLI (GitHub account required).

 #### Be fluent in the Open API spec